Wang-Haining/Wang-Haining.github.io-src/content/pages/home.md

 - (Apr 13, 2022) I'm honored to be accepted as [LIS Education and Data Science Integrated Network Group](https://cci.drexel.edu/mrc/leading/) (LEADING) Fellow, and will be working with Montana State University Library on Project *"TL;DR it": Automating Article Synopses for Search Engine Optimization and Citizen Science*.

-- (Apr 4, 2022) Our paper (*CCTAA: A Reproducible Corpus for Chinese Authorship Attribution Research*) has been accepted by the [13th Edition of European Language Resources Association's Language Resources and Evaluation Conference](https://lrec2022.lrec-conf.org/en/) (LREC 2022).
+- (Apr 4, 2022) Our paper (*CCTAA: A Reproducible Corpus for Chinese Authorship Attribution Research*) has been accepted by the [13th Edition of European Language Resources Association's Language Resources and Evaluation Conference](https://lrec2022.lrec-conf.org/en/) (LREC 2022).- (Jun 28, 2022) I present our paper *The Many Voices of Du Ying: Revisiting the Disputed Writings of Lu Xun and Zhou Zuoren* at DH 2022.
+The Book of Abstracts of DH 2022 is [downloadable](https://dh2022.dhii.asia/dh2022bookofabsts.pdf).
+[Watch the presentation](https://confit.atlas.jp/guide/event/dh2022/session/LP7-03/entries) with Confit if you registered.

+- (Jun 14, 2022) Our paper *Mandarin Tone Sandhi Realization: Evidence from Large Speech Corpora* has been accepted for t

-- (Mar 4, 2022) Our papers *Minimum Text Length for Chinese Authorship Attribution* and *The Many Voices of Du Ying: Revisiting the Disputed Writings of Lu Xun and Zhou Zuoren* have been accepted by [DH Unbound 2022](https://dhunbound2022.ach.org/) and [DH 2022](https://dh2022.adho.org/home), respectively.
+- (Mar 4, 2022) Our papers *Minimum Text Length for Chinese Authorship Attribution* and *The Many Voices of Du Ying: Revisiting the Disputed Writings of Lu Xun and Zhou Zuoren* have been accepted by [DH Unbound 2022](https://dhunbound2022.ach.org/) and [DH 2022](https://dh2022.adho.org/home), respectively. -->
 <!--
 - (Dec 22, 2021) I gave a guest lecture, *Authorship Attribution: Theory & Practice*, at Shanghai Normal University.